 If you are prescribed anakinra, there are other precautions that you should take, such as:

-If you have tried other RA medicines and have not had any relief from your symptoms, talk to your doctor to find out if anakinra is a good option for you.
+If you have tried other RA medications and have not had any relief from your symptoms, talk to your doctor to find out if anakinra is a good option for you.

 The Arthritis Society